Schedule Your Diagnostic Consultation

 You should always know where leads are in their sales process.

-The lazy approach of ignoring this may have worked ten years ago, but being lazy with this is no longer going to be effective.
-With the ridiculous amount of competition for your prospects and clients, you really have to nail that relevancy.
+The lazy approach of ignoring this may have worked ten years ago, but being lazy with this will no longer be effective.
+With the ridiculous competition for your prospects and clients, you have to nail that relevancy.

 How does your data center differentiate from the competition?
 Have you ever used a segmentation approach?
 Let us know in the comments below.